adrianhelvik/spaify/README.md

 </script>
 ```

-.. and all `<a>` tags will trigger a get request that only
+.. and all `<a>` tags with an href-attribute not starting
+with `#` will trigger a get request that only replaces the
-replaces the changed parts of the DOM instead of applying
+changed parts of the DOM instead of applying a full page
-a full page reload.
+reload.

 ### the spa-persist attribute